novoda/gradle-build-properties-plugin/README.md

 ```

 It is important to note that values are lazy loaded too.
 Trying to access the value of a specific property
-could generate an exception if the key is missing in the provided properties file, eg:
+could generate an exception if the key is missing in the provided properties file, e.g.:
 ```
 FAILURE: Build failed with an exception.